British Airways has today, Tuesday 11 April 2018, started selling “basic economy” fares on selected long-haul routes on ba.com

 BA’s IAG sibling Iberia and their transatlantic joint-venture partners, American Airlines and Finnair, have also introduced basic economy on selected routes.

 1. The implementation of basic economy currently varies by point of sale

-For passengers travelling from the UK and the rest of the European Union, basic economy is currently available on the following routes:
+For passengers travelling from the UK and the rest of the European Union, at launch basic economy is available on the following routes:

 London Heathrow to Austin, Boston, Denver, Philadelphia

 London Heathrow to Delhi, Dubai, Hong Kong, Lagos, Singapore